truecharts/website/src/content/docs/guides/add-service.md

 title: Adding Service
 ---

-## What is a service
+## What is a service?

-Services are all sorts of port you want to add to your chart
+Services are all sorts of ports that you want to add to your chart.

 ## How to Setup

-To setup a service, add the following section to the values.yaml manually and adapt as needed:
+To setup a service, add the following section to the values.yaml manually and adapt as needed.
 You can also add multiple ports to a single service.

-Type can be both `Loadbalancer` and `ClusterIP` depending on your need.
+The type can be both `Loadbalancer` and `ClusterIP` depending on your needs.

 ```yaml
 service: